Skip to contents

 2. YAML file path: Provide the path to an existing .yml file defining a new style.

-3. List of custome R code: Supply a block of custom R code or a named list describing styles for each table section.
+3. List of custom R code: Supply a block of custom R code or a named list describing styles for each table section.
 This code must be specific to the selected table type.
 If style = NULL, the function will use global options (see setGlobalTableOptions()) or an existing _brand.yml file (if found); otherwise, the default style is applied.
 For more details, see the Styles vignette on the package website.

 .options